TareqFl/react-studio-js/README.md

     // pass a custom function which will receive the mastergainnode for this playlist and the audio context's destination.
     // if you pass a function, you must connect these two nodes to hear sound at minimum.
     // if you need to clean something up when the graph is disposed, return a cleanup function.
-Waveform Playlist will cleanup the nodes passed as arguments.
+React-studio will cleanup the nodes passed as arguments.
     effects: function (masterGainNode, destination, isOffline) {
       // analyser nodes don't work offline.
       if (!isOffline) masterGainNode.connect(analyser);